 Submit yourselves, then, to God.
 Resist the devil and he will flee from you.
 Come near to God and He will come near to you.
 Wash your hands, you sinners, and purify your hearts, you double-minded.
 Grieve, mourn and wail.
 Change your laughter to mourning and your joy to gloom.
 Humble yourselves before the Lord and He will lift you up. – James 4:7-10 (NIV)

-The biggest thing that stands between you and submission is YOU.
 So what area of your life is God calling you to submit to Him today?
 Is it your health, your job, your marriage, a struggle, a temptation, a friendship, anger, a grudge?

 Don’t speak evil against each other, dear brothers and sisters.
 If you criticize and judge each other, then you are criticizing and judging God’s law.
 But your job is to obey the law, not to judge whether it applies to you.
 God alone, who gave the law, is the Judge.
 He alone has the power to save or to destroy.
 So what right do you have to judge your neighbor? – James 4:11-12